James M. Kagan, M.D., P.C., Psychiatry

-I'm sorry, but I am not able to accept new patients at this time.
+I'm sorry, but I am not accepting new patients.

 Office Hours: 9 a.m. to 12 noon and 1 p.m. to 5 p.m.
 Mondays, Tuesdays, Wednesdays, and Thursdays.
 The office is closed Fridays through Sundays.